Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Deposit

-Deposit takes tokens from user wallet and adds it to user's account as a [collateral](#collateral)
+Deposit takes tokens from user wallet and adds them to user's account as a [collateral](#collateral)

 ### Dept

-Minting tokens adds debt to account as a shares in the debt pool.
-As total debt can change, debt of user can as well.
+Minting tokens adds debt to account as a share of the debt pool.
+As total debt can change, the debt of a user can as well.

 ### Max debt